 You will need:

 - The email address and password that you used for your CCAC application

-After you have clicked the Reading Test or Math Test button, complete the Event Registration form.
+After you have clicked the "Placement Tests" button, complete the Event Registration form.
 Then check your inbox for an email confirmation.
 This email will provide further instructions to begin each test.

 CCAC's online Help Center offers several detailed guides related to placement testing.
 If you would like step-by-step instructions, please refer to any of these guides:

 - Completing the English Questionnaire